 They are highly intelligent and use tools to interact with their environments, such as using a long branch to test the depth of water in a river before wading in.
 Gorillas are mostly herbivores, their diet consisting of leaves and bark, fruit/berries, plus ants and other insects.
 They live in social groups, with a dominant male leader (often referred to as the “Silverback” due to the growth of silver/grey fur on the backs of males and particularly on the dominant male).

 Koko, a 45 year old female, is the World’s most famous gorilla.
 She was taught a modified version of sign language and can communicate between 1000-2000 English words.
 As a result of love and education, Koko is renowned for her signing discussions with humans, her kitten companions, and her artwork. http://www.koko.org/meet_koko The Gorilla Foundation (an established charity) look after Koko.
-They undertake ongoing communication research, and provide education about gorillas to the public. http://www.koko.org/
+They undertake ongoing communication research, and provide education about its to the public. http://www.koko.org/

 Picture credit: FreeImages.com/ErikJager

 Welcome to the home of Save the Earth Co-operative.
 If you are a passionate human who is concerned about the state of the planet, wish to make a difference in your local community or are looking for a platform where your voice can be heard, then you’ve landed in the right place.

 Save the Earth Co-operative is made up of people just like you – we are owned by our members and run by our members.
 We focus on environmental issues, wildlife, regeneration of ecosystems, sustainable eco energy, clean water and food.
 Our aim is to encourage individuals, businesses and governments to go green and leave the world a better place for future generations.